cdk-patterns/serverless/the-lambda-trilogy/README.md

 - Is this really what Lambda excels at?
 The larger project sizes will increase cold start times and there will be restrictions on incoming/outgoing payload sizes
 - Higher exposure to cold starts as the lambda will spend longer processing events
 - Lower levels of code reuse as probably still building the traditional ball of mud
+- Adapters required to make existing frameworks work with lambda.
+These are in various states of maturity and are another potential vulnerability in your app.

 ## Available Versions